HasnainAlvi/Simple-calculator./README.md

-this is hasnain alvi simple calculator.
+This is hasnain alvi simple calculator.